mrnrasyad/Marketing-Analytics-using-Python/README.md

 #### `interest`, `Impressions`, `Clicks`, and `Spent` Vs. `Approved_Conversion`
 The correlation analysis shows that `interest` has almost no effect on conversions (0.058), while `Impressions` have a strong positive correlation (0.684), making visibility the strongest driver of approved conversions. `Clicks` (0.560) and `Spent` (0.593) both show moderate positive correlations, indicating that higher engagement and ad spend contribute to conversions, though their impact is weaker than impressions.

+#### Approved Conversions Vs. Age Groups per Campaign
+Campaign 1178 achieves the highest average conversions and significantly outperforms the others, particularly in the 30–34 age group, which emerges as the most responsive segment overall.
+Campaigns 1178 and 936 both peak within this younger segment, while Campaign 916 performs best in the 40–44 group.
+These results suggest that future resources should prioritize the structure of Campaign 1178, with a strategic focus on targeting audiences aged 30–34.